FaureAlexis/airtrack/README.md

-# Flight Tracker App
+# AirTrack

-A real-time flight tracking application built with Expo and React Native.
+A real-time flight tracking application that lets you monitor flights worldwide with detailed information and live tracking.

 ## Features